nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/sp90fj8rhvc.md

 # example: traditional numpy import style

 # import numpy     # if you use this, replace 'np' with 'numpy' in the loadtxt command
-import numpy as np # if you this allows you to type the abbreviation 'np' instead of 'numpy' when needed
+import numpy as np # if you use ththis allows you to type the abbreviation 'np' instead of 'numpy' when needed

 filename = '650 nm calibration.csv'